EsotericShadow/Brand-Colour-Palette-Generator/README.md

 # Brand Colour Palette Generator API Documentation

-This API provides a way to generate a color palette based on an industry, voice, and tone.
+This API provides a way to generate a color based on an industry, voice, and tone.
 The API returns one main color that align with the requested criteria, such as Industry, Brand Voice, and Brand Tone

 ---